-The SPARC M7-8 and M7-16 servers are factory-configured into a system rack that has the same form factor as Oracle's Sun Rack II 1242.
+The SPARC M8-8 server is typically factory-installed into the Oracle Rack Cabinet 1242.
 The rack includes two power distribution units (PDUs) for a three-phase dual-grid power source.
-The PDUs have single-phase outputs that feed power to the CMIOU chassis and switch chassis.
-PDUs include a power monitoring module with one serial (RJ45) and one 100BASE-T (RJ45) management port.
+The PDUs have single-phase outputs that feed power to the CMIOU chassis and other equipment in the same rack.
+PDUs include a power monitoring module with one serial (RJ45) port and one 100Base-T (RJ45) management port.

-Oracle recommends that the SPARC M7-8 server be ordered factory-configured in the system rack.
+Oracle recommends that the SPARC M8-8 server be ordered factory-installed in the rack.
 However, this system is optionally available as a standalone system to be rackmounted onsite.
-The standalone SPARC M7-8 server enclosure is 10 units (10U) high.
-In addition, 3U is reserved for the three-phase power cables, either at the bottom or at the top of the rack.
+The standalone SPARC M8-8 server enclosure is 10 units (10U) high.
+In addition, 3 units are reserved for the three-phase power cables, either at the bottom or at the top of the rack.
 The PDUs are mounted vertically in the cabinet and do not consume units.
-Twenty-nine units are available for other devices when the SPARC M7-8 server is rackmounted in the Sun Rack II 1242.
-There is no available space for additional devices in the SPARC M7-16 server system.
+Twenty-nine units are available for other devices when a single SPARC M8-8 server is rackmounted in the Oracle Rack Cabinet 1242.

-SPARC M7-8 Server
+SPARC M8-8 Server Architecture

-Both variants of the SPARC M7-8 server support up to total of eight processors.
-The SPARC M7-8 server with a single PDom is configured as a single symmetric multiprocessing (SMP) server.
-The SPARC M7-8 server with dual PDoms consists of two electrically isolated hardware partitions.
-All SPARC M7-8 server hardware is contained in a single CMIOU chassis, which Oracle recommends be factory-mounted in the rack along with dual PDUs.
-Most hardware components in the two variants of the SPARC M7-8 server are identical.
+Both variants of the SPARC M8-8 server support up to total of eight processors.
+The SPARC M8-8 server with a single PDom is configured as a single symmetric multiprocessing (SMP) server.
+The SPARC M8-8 server with dual PDoms consists of two electrically isolated hardware partitions.
+All SPARC M8-8 server hardware is contained in a single CMIOU chassis, which Oracle recommends be factory-installed in the rack along with dual PDUs.
+Most hardware components in the two variants of the SPARC M8-8 server are identical.
 However, the wiring in the interconnect assemblies is different to support either one up to 8-way or two isolated 4-way PDoms.
 This wiring is set at the factory and cannot be changed later.
 Also, the service processor hardware varies based on how many PDoms are supported with redundancy.

-Table 6 shows the main characteristics of the SPARC M7-8 server.
+Table 6 shows the main characteristics of the SPARC M8-8 server.

 TABLE 6.
-SPARC M7-8 SERVER FEATURES.
+SPARC M8-8 SERVER FEATURES.

-Feature Description Max processors 8 or 2x 4 Max threads 2,048 or 2x 1,024 Max memory 8 TB or 2x 4 TB (based on 64 GB DIMMs) Max PCIe 3.0 (x16) slots 24 or 2x 12 Service processors (SPs) One PDom: Two hot-pluggable SPs, each with a single SP module (SPM) providing redundancy for one PDom Two PDoms: Two hot-pluggable SPs, each with dual SPMs providing redundancy for two isolated PDoms Fans Eight hot-swappable N + 1 fan modules with dual counter-rotating fans Front access Power supplies Six hot-swappable N+N redundant power supply units (3000 W each at 200VAC-240VAC); front access PDUs Two PDUs in the system rack.
+Feature Description Max. processors 8 or 2x 4 Max. threads 2,048 or 2x 1,024 Max. memory 16 TB or 2x 8 TB (based on 128 GB DIMMs) Max.
+PCIe 3.0 (x16) slots 24 or 2x 12 Service processors (SPs) One PDom: Two hot-pluggable SPs, each with a single SP module (SPM) providing redundancy for one PDom Two PDoms: Two hot-pluggable SPs, each with dual SPMs providing redundancy for two isolated PDoms Fans Eight hot-swappable N + 1 fan modules with dual counter-rotating fans Front access Power supplies Six hot-swappable N+N redundant power supply units (3,000 W each at 200 VAC-240 VAC); front access PDUs Two PDUs in the system rack.
 Three 3-phase power cords per PDU for dual-grid configuration.
-Six single-phase power cords from PDUs to the system chassis.
+Six single-phase power cords from the PDUs to the system chassis.

-SPARC M7-8 Server with a Single Physical Domain
+SPARC M8-8 Server with a Single Physical Domain